Allied health student placements

-Research from The University of Sydney Future Allies project shows many people with a disability enjoy working with students who are appropriately supported.
+Research from the Future Allies project shows many people with a disability enjoy working with students who are appropriately supported.
 When students deliver services under supervision they have to be more analytical, explaining the knowledge they are acquiring—for example, the working of joints or muscles.
 This extra detail teaches participants more about themselves and the value of certain services.
 This complements the expert services delivered by allied health professionals.

 The research also said participants like to feel they are helping students learn and develop.
 Such student placements need to be supported with participant choice and control values, and an informed consent process.

 3. Undertaking projects to improve areas of your organization:

 Your organisation can work with the university to select areas for student research and projects, which can contribute to quality improvement projects you may not otherwise have the time to complete.
 Examples could include researching and presenting information on new assessments and treatments for therapists based on best practice, or client and staff information sheets.